TheOdinProject/curriculum/react/states_and_effects/more_on_state.md

 ### How to structure state

 Managing and structuring state effectively is by far one of the most crucial parts of building your application.
-If not done correctly, it can become a source of bugs and headaches.
+If not done correctly it can become a source of bugs and headaches.

 The assignment items go through the topic thoroughly, but as a general rule of thumb: don't put values in state that can be calculated using existing values, state, and/or props.